-The time unit used in specifying the durations of ranging block, and ranging round is the RSTU as specified in 6.9.1.5 of IEEE 802.15.4z.
-Ranging devices shall realize this ranging block structure such that the tolerance in the ranging block duration with respect to the PHY clock shall be within ±100 ppm.
+The time unit used in specifying the durations of ranging block, ranging round, and ranging slot is the RSTU as specified in subclause 6.9.1.5 of IEEE 802.15.4z.
+Ranging devices shall realize this ranging block structure such that the tolerance in the ranging block duration with respect to the PHY clock shall be within ±100 ppm (c.f., subclause 6.9.7.2 of IEEE 802.15.4z).

 For a given block configuration, each ranging block is referenced by a ranging block index relative to the first block in that configuration (block number zero).
 Each ranging round in any ranging block is referenced by a ranging round index relative to the first ranging round in the current ranging block.
 Similarly, each ranging slot in a ranging round is referenced by a ranging slot index relative to the first ranging slot in the ranging round.

-A ranging round is a period of sufficient duration to complete one entire range-measurement cycle.
+A ranging round is a period of sufficient duration to complete one entire ranging cycle.
 An initiator and a responder may use one or multiple ranging rounds from the first ranging block of a ranging session and repeat the same ranging round usage pattern in subsequent ranging blocks.
-The round hopping, as specified in 6.9.7.3.3 of IEEE 802.15.4z, may be optionally applied to an NBA-MMS-UWB ranging session.
-Transmission offset shall not be applied to NBA-MMS-UWB ranging to ease enablement of carrier coherence among NBA-MMS-UWB phases.
+The round hopping, as specified in subclause 6.9.7.3.3 of IEEE 802.15.4z, may be optionally applied to an NBA-UWB MMS ranging session.
+Transmission offset shall not be applied to NBA-UWB MMS ranging to ease enablement of carrier coherence among NBA-UWB MMS phases.

-Extending over 4z slot based ranging modes, for MMS multiple consecutive ranging slots may be allocated for a single packet transmission.
-The ranging slot duration, the ranging round duration, and the ranging block duration shall be chosen as an integer multiple of 300 RSTUs (i.e., 250us).
+Extending over the 802.15.4z slot based ranging modes, for MMS, multiple consecutive ranging slots may be allocated for a single packet transmission.
+The ranging slot duration, the ranging round duration, and the ranging block duration shall be chosen as an integer multiple of 300 RSTUs (i.e., 250 µs).

 Figure 1.1.1.2 – Time diagram for an example of block-based mode

-A range-measurement cycle can be uniquely identified by a ranging block index and a ranging round index.
+A ranging cycle can be uniquely identified by a ranging block index and a ranging round index.

-In the NBA-MMS-UWB ranging, a range-measurement cycle consists of following phases:
+In the NBA-UWB MMS ranging, a ranging cycle consists of following phases:

-Ranging control phase
+Control phase

 Ranging phase

-Measurement report phase (in-band/out-of-band)
+Report phase (via NB/UWB, or controlled by higher-layer)

-The ranging control phase and ranging phase are mandatorily required in a range-measurement cycle.
-The measurement report phase is optionally supported via in-band 802.15.4 radio (e.g, NB, UWB), or out-of-band.
-If provided in-band, the ranging round length shall be configured to include ranging control, ranging, and measurement report phases.
-If provided out-of-band, the ranging round length shall be configured to include ranging control, and ranging phase.
-The protocol for out-of-band measurement report phase is not in scope of this specification.
+Both the control phase and the ranging phase are mandatorily required in a ranging cycle.
+The report phase is supported by 802.15.4 NB O-QPSK PHYs enlisted in Table 1.2.3.1, or by using out-of-band radio technology controlled via higher layer functions.
+If the report phase packets are provided using the 802.15.4 NB-O-QPSK PHY, the ranging round length shall be configured to include ranging control, ranging, and report phases.
+If the ranging report information is provided by other than 802.15.4 NB O-QPSK radio technology, the ranging round length shall be configured to include at least both the control phase and the ranging phase.
+The protocol for non 802.15.4 NB O-QPSK ranging report transmission our of scope here.

-Figure 1.1.1.3 illustrates the NBA-MMS-UWB ranging round, range-measurement cycle, and phases.
+Figure 1.1.1.3 illustrates the NBA-UWB MMS ranging round, ranging cycle, and phases.

-Figure 1.1.1.3 – NBA-MMS-UWB ranging round contents
+Figure 1.1.1.3 – NBA-UWB MMS ranging round contents

 The following nomenclature is used for control and report messages:

-Poll message (e.g., POLL from 1.5.3): A NB message transmitted by an initiator at the beginning of the first ranging slot of a ranging round to initiate a range-measurement cycle within the ranging round.
+Poll message (e.g., POLL from section 1.6.3): A NB message transmitted by an initiator at the beginning of the first ranging slot of a ranging round to initiate a ranging cycle within the ranging round.